dhabersack/islovely.co/_posts/2019-10-08-as-a-user-story.md

 title: As a User Story
 category: [Business, Agile, Scrum]
 date: 2019-10-08 08:47
 excerpt: Adding a single sentence to our tickets helps us focus on what is important.
-Let’s explore what goes into a good User Story.
+Let’s explore what goes into a good user story.
 hero_alt: An empty frame in front of a wall, accompanied by a small cactus.
 hero_caption: Don’t start your tickets with nothing.
 ---